gorda/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 1. [Instantiate the credentials](#credentials) for each remote cluster.

-### Manually inject the sidecars into the application manifests
+### Manually inject the sidecars into the application manifests{#manually-inject-the-sidecars-into-the-application-manifests}

 The following example `istioctl` command injects the sidecars into the application manifests.
 Run the following commands in a shell with the